 Now that you've got a nice collection of pepper blends (or plan to), here's how to get the most flavor out of them without burning your tongue off:

-- Use Them as Finishing Touches: Unlike salt, which can be added early, pepper works best when sprinkled right before serving.
+- Use Them as Finishing Touches: Unlike salt, which can be added early, pepper works best when sprinkled right before serving to preserve volatile oils.

 - Pair with Fats: Butter, oil, cream — these carriers help release the volatile oils in pepper for maximum impact.